 - Aerosol and cloud research: Main topic of this group is the investigation of global optical and microphysical parameters of clouds and aerosols from space.

 - The DOAS (Differential Optical Absorption Spectroscopy) group is focusing on the use of the DOAS method to retrieve atmospheric trace gas concentrations from UV/visible spectra of scattered sunlight.
 The method is applied to data from satellite instruments such as GOME, SCIAMACHY, OMI and TROPOMI, to aircraft measurements, and to the data from the BREDOM network of ground-based UV/visible instruments.
 Scientific topics covered include air pollution from nitrogen oxides and VOCs, the role of halogen oxides in troposphere and stratosphere, and the development and validation of new satellite data products.

 - Limb Retrieval and Radiative Transfer (LRRT) group focuses its activities on the retrieval of the vertical distributions of atmospheric species (O3, NO2, BrO, H2O) and stratospheric aerosol characteristics (extinction, particle size disribution) from space borne measurements of the scattered solar light in UV-Visible-NIR-SWIR spectral range.
-Measurements form SCIAMACHY and OMPS-LP instruments are mainly used.
+Measurements from SCIAMACHY and OMPS-LP instruments are mainly used.
 Furthermore, we continue developing the SCIATRAN radiative transfer model.